Eastern Fence selects Rowan County for new facility, will create 142 jobs, invest $17.5 million - Salisbury Post

 The Rowan County Board of Commissioners recently approved a level one grant to incentivize Eastern Fence’s arrival, which would have Rowan County return 75% of the company’s paid property taxes in the form of a grant each year for a five-year period.

-“We are thrilled that Eastern Fence has chosen our community for its new facility” said Rowan County Board of Commissioners Chairman Greg Edds.
-“It’s rewarding to know that a company with their reputation and history recognizes all the advantages Rowan County can offer such as a skilled workforce, an affordable cost of living and a pro-business environment.”
+“We are thrilled that Eastern Fence has chosen our community for its new facility,” said Rowan County Board of Commissioners Chairman Greg Edds.
+“It’s rewarding to know that a company with their reputation and history recognizes all the advantages Rowan County can offer, such as a skilled workforce, an affordable cost of living and a pro-business environment.”

 Rowan EDC Vice President Scott Shelton told commissioners at the Oct.
 19 meeting that the average salary of an employee hired to work at Eastern Fence’s facility would be a little over $46,000 and would also include benefits.
 He also said that the company would generate $699,498 in tax revenue for the county over a 10-year period.
 The company will begin installing new equipment by the end of 2020 and a majority of the project will be completed by the end of 2022.